 Communicating your research to non-specialists in an asset in many different situations.
 It can help you engage in interdisciplinary initiatives, expand your professional network and recognition, excel in job interviews, and communicate the significance and implications of your research to the public and to policy makers.

-To earn the Research Communication credential, participants must:
+To earn the Research Communication credential as a graduate student or postdoc, you must:

 1. Attend at least 4 workshops (or equivalent trainings) focused on research communication offered through or approved by the Graduate School

-A variety of workshops (approximately 6-8 per year) will be offered by the Graduate School.
+A variety of workshops and other activities with a research communication theme are offered by the Graduate School (approximately 4-6 per year).
 These will be announced via email and posted on the Graduate School calendar.
-Event descriptions will identify programs counting toward the digital badge requirement.
+Event descriptions identify programs counting toward the digital badge requirement.

 Make sure to swipe your ID or provide your email address at each event in order to receive credit for attending workshops.